www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

     * Currently working on `net.splitcells.dem.api`.
 * Execute static code checks.
 # Tasks.
-* [ ] Move as much of commands as possible from CI YML file to dedicated project commands, so these can be used anywhere.
+* [ ] Move as much of commands as possible from CI YML file to dedicated project commands, so these can be used anywhere and are therefore more standardized.
   For instance, the code coverage report could be uploaded from a developer computer.
 * [ ] Enable `dominant management` for daily Codeberg workflow, in order to speed it up and lessen resource usage.
 * [ ] Enable site goal in daily test, in order to test everything that is part of the Maven build.